 Valentines Day found us in the town of Calafate, the springboard for visiting the Perito Moreno glacier, one of the few glaciers in the world still advancing.
 There, we splurged on a hotel room with a private bathroom, a feast at a local parilla, and a bottle of wine.
 We enjoyed a bath in a real bathtub and came up with lists of the five things we loved most about each other.
 We strolled the sidewalks, enjoyed yet another cone of Grido ice cream, and watched vacationers discover a rather charming, if packaged, version of the mythical Patagonia.

 The next day, we beheld the bubblegum blue of the glacier.
 We felt numinous and expansive in its presence—had we encountered any other blues in nature which could match its intensity?
 We counted off the resplendent quetzal and the blue morphos butterflies of Central America, and the molted papagayo feathers we found in Yasuní, the protected territory of Ecuador’s Amazon forest.
 Yes, there were a few solid contenders.
 But what a marvelous mental rolodex to carry around!
-The jagged ice field of the glacier’s surface looked like frozen, spiny treetops, and the roar of its calving—the shearing off of great chunks of it into the lake as it advanced—was like something biblical, like how the splitting of rocks and the mountains made low are said to be.
+The jagged ice field of the glacier’s surface looked like frozen, spiny treetops, and the roar of its calving—the shearing off of great chunks of it into the lake as it advanced—was like something biblical, like the splitting of rocks and the mountains made low.

 We ended the day on the shores of Lago Argentina, within Parque Nacional los Glaciares, strolling hand in hand and watching the dark ears of hares flicker through tall grasses.
 I stooped to collect a few, downy, speckled goose feathers.
 We were joyful and felt close to each other, but we walked slowly.
 Ushuaia was now days away.
 Who would we be once we returned home?
 Would we be so satisfied with things like the lightness of feathers?
 With the color blue?